Cost of living

 writer

-Qatar is certainly one of the more expensive regions in the Middle East.
+Qatar is certainly one of the more expensive countries in the Middle East.
 The cost of living – especially in the capital, Doha – is comparable to other major cities around the world.

 Because a lot of food is imported, you can expect to pay much more for it than you would normally.
 Similarly, accommodation is expensive in this affluent country.
 That said, salaries are high, and with many government-subsidized expenditures, you will likely (maybe) have a comfortable life there.